Our Planet. Our Responsibility.

 To kick start our ambitious plan, we've purchased UN-certified carbon credits to offset the emissions generated by our 2020 operations.
 But there is more to do.

-We estimate that across our operations and project portfolio we are responsible for more than 160,000 tonnes of embodied carbon each year.
-Our carbon reduction plan will focus on an annual reduction of carbon intensity by 15 per cent.
+We estimate that across our operations and project portfolio we are responsible for more than 300,000 tonnes of embodied carbon each year.
+Once we have a baseline we will set an intensity reduction target to meet our goal.

 This year, we purchased carbon offsets for 5,700 tonnes of emissions from our 2020 operations.
 Our offsets are issued by the United Nations as Certified Reduction Emissions (CER) units and will help fund global sustainable development projects.